bevy-logging/bevy_logging/src/chapter_4.md

 2024-10-19T22:03:13.952167Z  WARN wgpu_hal::gles::egl: EGL says it can present to the window but not natively
 ```

+### The level field
+The level field in the log plugin is a quick way to globally set all logs.
+A major use case is having release and debug modes with different log levels.

 ### Adding our own logging
-Ok so lets add in our own startup warning message.
+Ok so lets add in our own startup warning message, warning because only they and errors will show.
-We can print a warn message using Tracings macro
+We can print a warn message using Tracings  supplied macro!s

 ```rust